Patient stories

 09:06

 VO + Caption: Learn more.
 Verzenio is a prescription medicine.
 For more information call 1-800-545-5979, or go to www.verzenio.com.This summary provides basic information about Verzenio but does not include all information known about this medicine.
 Read the information that comes with your prescription each time your prescription is filled.
 This information does not take the place of talking with your healthcare provider.
 Be sure to talk to your healthcare provider about Verzenio and how to take it.
 Your healthcare provider is the best person to help you decide if Verzenio is right for you.
-Verzenio is a registered trademark owned or licensed by Eli Lilly & Company, its subsidiaries or affiliates.
+Verzenio is a registered trademark owned or licensed by Eli Lilly and Company, its subsidiaries or affiliates.

 PP-AL-US-4275 08/2024 ©Lilly USA, LLC 2024.
 All rights reserved.